 C10.04.
 A minimum of 100 voting members shall constitute a quorum.

 C10.06.
-All actions approved by this congregation shall be by majority vote of those voting members present and voting, except as otherwise provided in this constitution or by state law.
+All actions approved by this congregation shall be by majority vote of those voting members present and voting, except as otherwise provided in this constitution and bylaws or by state law.

 C10.07.
 Robert’s Rules of Order, latest edition, shall govern parliamentary procedure of all meetings of this congregation.

+C10.08 This congregation may hold meetings by remote communication, including electronically and by telephone conference, as long as there is an opportunity for simultaneous aural communication or its equivalent.
+To the extent permitted by state law, notice of all meetings may be provided electronically.

+C10.09 “Ex officio” as used in this document means membership with the right of voice but not the right to vote unless expressly defined otherwise.

 Chapter 11.
 OFFICERS